 Laura’s daughter, Rose, helped write the series.
 Rose lived in San Francisco and worked as a reporter—she also worked and travelled in Europe.
 She wrote The Making of Herbert Hoover, the first biography of Herbert Hoover, and the friendship that she and Hoover developed through penning that book lasted more than 40 years.

-You can read more about the collection and download lesson plans and activities for your own pioneer adventure at the Hoover Presidential Library or follow their blog, The Hoover Blackboard.
+You can read more about the collection and download lesson plans and activities for your own pioneer adventure at the Hoover Presidential Library or follow their blog, Hoover Heads.
 You can also see how records in the National Archives back up what Laura wrote about one of her home towns in “De Smet, Dakota Territory, Little Town in the National Archives” (Winter 2003 Prologue).